 In December 2012 (FY 2013) the FCRHA was notified that it had been selected to become an MTW agency.
 In November 2013 (FY 2014), the FCRHA signed an agreement with HUD that officially designated the FCRHA as an MTW agency.
-The MTW designation is playing a critical role in the FCRHA's Total Housing Reinvention for Individual Success, Vital Services and Economic Empowerment (THRIVE) initiative, enabling the FCRHA to link its housing programs into a continuum, allowing staff to spend less time on paperwork and more time on people, and assisting families in achieving self-sufficiency.
+The MTW designation is playing a critical role in the FCRHA's

+Total Housing Reinvention for Individual Success, Vital Services and Economic Empowerment (THRIVE) initiative, enabling the FCRHA to link its housing programs into a continuum, allowing staff to spend less time on paperwork and more time on people, and assisting families in achieving self-sufficiency.

-The FCRHA's FY 2017 Moving to Work Plan, which replaces the PHA Plan, was thoroughly reviewed by the Resident Advisory Council and underwent a public review process.
-As the FCRHA continues its implementation of THRIVE, the Resident Advisory Council will be engaged in the development of the FY 2018 MTW Plan and HCD will continue to offer opportunities for broader resident participation.
+The FCRHA's FY 2017 and 2018 Moving to Work Plans, which replace the PHA Plan, were thoroughly reviewed by the Resident Advisory Council and underwent a public review process.
+As the FCRHA continues its implementation of THRIVE, the Resident Advisory Council will be engaged in the development of subsequent MTW Plans and HCD will continue to offer opportunities for broader resident participation.